huggle/huggle-lite/src/readme.md

 # Instructions for android

-Use script configure_android_armv7 for automatic configuration, you need to have Qt for Android installed, you also need to have these paths on your system
+Use script configure_droid for automatic configuration, you need to have Qt for Android installed, you also need to have these paths on your system

 * /opt/android-ndk - points to NDK